rkuma183/wilsonmar.github.io/_posts/2016-11-30-git-github-videos.md

 this series</a> I think is the most in-depth among all videos on YouTube.
 No diagrams.
 Everything shown occurs on the command line, even the title of each video.

-> "I purposefully focus on the command line usage of Git, because lets face it, if you're using a GUI with Git, you probably have no idea what's going on :P"
+BTW I don't agree with Dan's statement: "I purposefully focus on the command line usage of Git, because lets face it, if you're using a GUI with Git, you probably have no idea what's going on :P"

    Dan is such a technical bad-ass he uses as an example something literally from rocket science (well, it's a game about being in weightless space, but nonetheless it's from NASA):